nimh-dsst/dataSci_job_ad_2024/README.md

 # How to apply…

-Email your resume, a cover letter, and a code sample that demonstrates you are all three of the above to:
+Email your resume, a short cover letter, and a code sample (or URL) that demonstrates you are all three of the above to:

 DATASCI-JOBSEARCH@mail.nih.gov